 The investments held in common/collective trusts are valued at the NAV of the underlying funds.
-The NAV of common/collective trusts are based on quoted prices in a market that is not active and have been classified within Level 2.
+The NAV of common/collective trusts are based on observable inputs other than quoted prices and have been classified within Level 2.

 Mutual funds